okpalindrome/dkube-golang/README.md

 # dkube

-To crawl all the static information from a specific namespace in Kubernetes.
+Crawl the static information from a specific namespace in Kubernetes.

 - Get all unique Docker images.
 - List all actively used resources.